sparkflows/sparkflows-docs/docs/installation/authentication/sso/saml-okta-configurations.rst

-Okta Fire Insights SAML Configuration
+Okta Sparkflows SAML Configuration
 ====================

-Fire Insights can be configured with SAML 2.0 Okta as below:
+Sparkflows can be configured with SAML 2.0 Okta as below:

 Go to folder ``conf`` and edit the file ``sso.saml.properties`` in it:

 Add/update the below information from newly created application in Okta:

-1. Enable SSO in Fire Insights.
+1. Enable SSO in Sparkflows.

 ::